sbalbale/CS2510-Project-2/README.md

 ## :dart: About ##

-This is my coursework for Fundamentals of Computer Science 2 (CS2510) at Northeastern University.
+Project 2 for CS 2510 at Northeastern London

 ## :rocket: Technologies ##